| |

 Pinnable image.

 The bridges are right next to each other, relatively speaking.
 Both are suspension bridges over the East River and connect Manhattan to Brooklyn.
 They both have walking and bicycling paths.
+The distance between Brooklyn and Manhattan is about 2 km where both bridges are.
 But that’s where the similarities end.

 The Manhattan Bridge